 He also adds that,

-Keeping physically active during pregnancy is extremely beneficial as it keeps blood pressure lower and reduces the risk of pregnancy related diabetes.
-These are the two of the biggest issues that concern pregnant women.
+Keeping physically active during pregnancy is extremely beneficial as it keeps blood pressure lower.
+This is one of the biggest issues that concern pregnant women.

 But at what stage of gestation is it sensible to exercise until?

 “Once a pregnant woman reaches 28 weeks, the weight of the baby may start to lead to lower back problems.
 At this point, it would be advised to move away from more strenuous exercise regimes to gentler forms of exercise such as walking, pilates, yoga and core strength movements,” adds Orton.

 Orton’s additional medical advice would be to continue exercising at your normal level and avoid taking up something that you’ve never done before.
 “99% of the female population will do well to exercise up until it becomes uncomfortable, but be sensible and seek medical advice first, especially if you’re thinking of taking up something you’ve never done before.
 Furthermore, if you develop any risk factors during a pregnancy, then you need to seek specific professional advice about exercising.”